-My work often consists of layers of paint and paper applied intuitively to the canvas and then scraped back to reveal images that reflect a place, an emotion, a memory, the passage of time.
-A peek into the layers might uncover a thread of common experience or a place beyond worldly cares.
-It might evoke a peaceful simpler time or a wistful memory; bird sounds in our back yards, picnics in parks, walks through cities or forests.
-With no agenda for what the painting will ultimately be, I pay attention to the feelings the painting awakens and follow the direction it leads me.
-At times the images of the birds mirror my own feelings, thoughts and experiences: Nostalgia, surprise, joy, whimsy, disappointment, optimism.
-Sometimes I imbue the birds with human features to highlight our commonality.
-I sometimes use satellite photos of foreign landscapes to remind us that birds are free to go where they wish and borders are non-existent for migration.
-I also paint these images to call attention to the fact that our birds are vanishing.
-We have 3 BILLION fewer birds in North American than we had 50 years ago and extinction now threatens even the common and abundant birds we used to find in our everyday environment.
-Observing our fellow creatures is a constant shared experience which I try to capture and preserve in my own way, as our wildlife habitats recede.
+My work often consists of layers of paint and paper applied intuitively to the canvas and then sanded back to reveal images that reflect a place, an emotion, a memory, or a thread of common experience.
+A peek into the layers might evoke a story of a peaceful simpler time: Bird sounds in our back yards, picnics in parks, or even walks through imaginary cities or forests.
+With no agenda for what the piece will ultimately say, I pay attention to the feelings the painting awakens and follow the direction it leads me.
+At times the images of the birds or landscapes mirror my own feelings, thoughts and experiences: Nostalgia, surprise, joy, whimsy, disappointment, optimism.
+Sometimes I imbue the hybrid birds with human expressions to highlight our commonality and the beauty of nature.
+I often use satellite images to create fantasy landscapes where borders are non-existent.
+I also think about climate change, and the fact that extinction now threatens even the common and abundant birds we used to find in our everyday environment.
+So, even as our wildlife habitats recede, I try to capture and preserve the peaceful moments and beautiful landscapes we share with our fellow creatures.

 San Francisco Women Artists’ Gallery.
 Juried exhibition.
 Artist’s Choice, 10/8/2019-11/4/2019